-The (ISC)² Foundation proudly awards scholarships for undergraduates, graduates, and women.
+The Center for Cyber Safety and Education proudly awards scholarships for undergraduates, graduates, and women.
 Below are some of our distinguished recipients.

 Joyce Siew Hoon Ng

 A career in Information Security challenges me to solve problems (preventing and detecting cyber threats) and recommend solutions (responding to cyber threats) to security problems.
 I expect there will not be any dull moments!
 I expect a career in information security will give me great exposure to business, technology and the risk management to not only sharpen knowledge gained in the field.